 Because Cornell Biological Sciences majors are exceptionally educated and trained to ask probing questions, examine complex systems, and solve complicated problems they are well positioned to choose career paths in a variety of areas such as: health care, biotechnology, education, research, business, environmental management, entrepreneurship, science policy, and science writing and communication.

-To get a snapshot of our Class of 2017, check out What Do Recent Biological Sciences Graduates Do After Graduation?
-One growing trend is the number of graduates who take a gap year or two before applying to graduate or medical school.
+To get a snapshot of our Class of 2019, check out What Do Recent Biological Sciences Graduates Do After Graduation?
+One growing trend among our students and nationally is the number of graduates who do not go directly to graduate or medical school.

 We encourage Biological Sciences majors to use the outstanding career planning services available at Cornell located in 3 career Services offices: